Martin-Gleiss/smartvisu/trunk/readme.txt

 HISTORY
 --------------------------------------------------------------------------------
 v 2.2 01.02.13
+    - new driver: smarthome.py (with websocket)
+    - new driver: domotiga (with websocket)
     - improved error handling and notification
     - phone service: fritz!box v5.50.
 Special thanks to Stefan Vonbrunn
     - new design: greenhornet